-The Board will meet in January 2020 to consider information disclosed by BU staff members as part of the data collection exercise planned for autumn 2019.
+The Board will meet in January 2020 and November 2020 to consider information disclosed by BU staff members as part of the data collection exercise which began in December 2019.

 The Board members will attend mandatory REF-specific equality and diversity development sessions, as set out in the BU REF 2021 Code of Practice.
 This entails: